DIGImend/digimend-kernel-drivers/README.md

 merged with the mainline.
 The table above will be updated as additional models are tested.

-Please send your testing results to DIGImend-devel@lists.sourceforge.net.
+Please send your testing results to DIGImend-devel@lists.sourceforge.net, or do a pull request with updates.

 Installing
 ----------